SARASOTA TITLE CLAIMS LAWYERS

 For purchasers of property at a tax deed sale, a quiet title action is required before the title is properly transferred to the new owner’s name.

 The attorneys at Berlin Patten Ebling have handled a wide variety of quiet title actions, including actions based on fraud, mistake, to perfect ownership interest following a tax deed sale, and for slander of title.

 SCHEDULE A FREE CONSULTATION WITH AN EXPERIENCED ATTORNEY

 Our legal team is committed to providing an exceptional customer experience.
 Our lawyers establish your goals up front in order to create a custom strategy to achieve those objectives.
 We are responsive to your needs, answering questions in a timely manner and keeping you informed of all progress in your case.

-Contact us to schedule a free, no-obligation consultation in which we can answer your questions and recommend the best steps to take.
+Contact us to schedule a consultation in which we can answer your questions and recommend the best steps to take.
 We serve clients throughout Southwest Florida from offices in Sarasota, Venice and Lakewood Ranch.